Phakic IOLs (implantable lenses)

 An instrument called a lid speculum is used to keep your eyelids open and a tiny incision is made in the cornea.
 The incision length for a Verisyse lens is around 6 mm; the Visian ICL incision is as little as 3.2 mm due to the flexible and foldable material of the lens.

-With the Verisyse, the lens is positioned in the anterior eye chamber behind the cornea and attached to the front of the iris.
+With the Verisyse, the lens is attached to the front of the iris.
 Tiny dissolvable stitches often are used to close the wound and an eye shield is placed over your eye.

 The Visian ICL is positioned in the posterior chamber of the eye behind the iris and pupil and in front of your natural lens.
 Once inserted, the artificial lens unfolds to its full width and typically does not require any stitches.
 An eye shield is then placed over your eye and needs to be worn for a day or two after the procedure.

-The phakic IOL procedure typically takes 10 to 30 minutes and is performed on an outpatient basis, although you will need to organize someone to drive you home after surgery.
+The phakic IOL procedure typically takes 10 to 30 minutes and is performed on an outpatient basis, although you will need to have someone drive you home after surgery.
 Your doctor will prescribe antibiotic and anti-inflammatory drops for you to use at home.

 After.
 Most people notice improved vision immediately following the phakic IOL procedure, but vision may be hazy or blurry with an increased sensitivity to light for the first few days.
 For some people, it can take two to four weeks for their vision to stabilize.